 If the new Tom Bradley International Terminal (TBIT) at LAX itself wasn’t enough to get excited about, the new alliance lounges definitely are!
-After stopping by the KAL SkyTeam lounge, I headed over to the OneWorld lounge as I was flying Cathay Pacific Business Class.
-The large lounge is divided into two sections, one for Business Class passengers and OneWorld Sapphire members and the other side for First class passenger and OneWorld Emerald members.
+After stopping by the KAL SkyTeam lounge, I headed over to the OneWorld international lounge as I was flying Cathay Pacific Business Class.
+The large lounge is divided into two sections, one for Business Class passengers and OneWorld Sapphire members and the other side for First class passengers and OneWorld Emerald members*.
 As I am only a Sapphire member, I relaxed in the business class side which was more than great and soaked up the ambiance for a good 45 minutes before heading to my gate.

 The OneWorld lounge is much darker than the SkyTeam lounge but has a very calming atmosphere as the dim lighting soothes the senses.
-The lounge is built in a long hallway style and reminds me of a galley kitchen in a apartment from the 1980s.
+The lounge is built in a long hallway style and reminds me of a galley kitchen in an apartment from the 1980s.
 Everyone must walk through the entire lounge and seating is more limited than I would expect.
 Despite my initial thoughts, it never felt too crowded and I had no issue finding a place to sprawl out and relax.

 Lounge and I will not lie, when I said I tried almost everything and was extremely impressed by the quality of the food—especially the soup which I actually went back and had seconds of!

 While I was there, I also had a chance to take a quick shower, as I had not showered before leaving my house that morning (I woke up late).
-The products are top notch and the showers are large with personal toilets and sinks in each shower suite.
-The agent working the shower room was all smiles and quickly offered me a disposable tooth brush among other toiletries and then reminded me not be shy if I needed anything else.
+The products are top and the showers are large with personal toilets and sinks in each shower suite.
+The agent working the shower room was all smiles and quickly offered me a disposable toothbrush among other toiletries and then reminded me not to be shy if I needed anything else.
 Her willingness and helpfulness matched that personality of most other lounge attendants who all seemed to really enjoy their jobs.

 Overall, I really enjoyed this lounge and would highly make time to stop by it again if traveling through TBIT on a OneWorld carrier.
 The only downside to this lounge is there are no runway views and the only windows in the lounge look out upon an enclosed concrete courtyard, limiting the amount of natural light and eliminating all chances of plane spotting.